• Skip to primary navigation

 Glaze:

-• While the fritters cool, whisk together the powdered sugar, milk, and vanilla extract in a small bowl.
+• While the fritters cool, whisk together the powdered sugar, vanilla extract, and milk in a small bowl.
 The glaze should be on the thinner side.
 If the glaze is too thin, add extra powdered sugar to thicken it.
 If it's too thick, add a little extra milk to thin it out.

 Notes